YilanBoy/docfunc/README.md

 The features of this blog include:

 - authentication
-- create post
+- creating post
 - post tags
-- multiple layer comments
+- comments
 - post search
 - web feed url
+- dark mode

 Post editor use [CKEditor 5](https://ckeditor.com/), You can upload image to AWS S3 in blog post.
 You can search post by [Algolia](https://www.algolia.com/).